 Inspections are or can be tailored to meet the needs of our customers; we can inspect a single system such as a roof, or do a full building condition assessment.
 Depending on the size and complexity of the building, we can employ a team of qualified experts in the appropriate fields such as;

 - Underground Tank Search/Underground Oil Tank Testing- see detail below

 - Sewer line scoping- Fiber optic camera inspection of sewer line/soil pipe from building to city main connection with video and written report

 - Phase I and Phase II Environmental Inspections (Commercial inspections)

 - Specialized roofing- Slate, tile, wood shake and shingle

 We recommend this service whether your house is older, or newer.
 All buyers need to be assured there is no tank buried on the property..
 Representations by the seller on their disclosure that they “have no knowledge of the presence of an underground tank” is not enough to protect you from this potentially costly environmental pitfall.

-We check the ENTIRE property, not just the area around the house where we commonly find HAZARDOUS, unfilled septic tanks and cesspools.
+We check the ENTIRE property, not just the area around the house (like lesser inspection services) where we commonly find HAZARDOUS, unfilled septic tanks and cesspools.

 Inspections are performed by experienced, highly trained and N.J.D.E.P certified personnel using state of the art equipment.
+(BUYER BEWARE!- not all tank search inspectors are certified).
 Whether you need an underground tank (UST) search, underground tank testing, soil sampling for existing or filled tanks or other subsurface evaluation, tank corrosion testing, above ground tank (AST) Inspections, we can provide the service.
 The written report is available within 24 hours.